 About Marriage Counselling.

-It can be a relief at what a different perspective brings.
+It can be a relief at what a professional perspective brings a relationship.

 You see, although Dean is a fully qualified and experienced marriage counsellor he has an advantage that you both do not…

-…he isn’t involved in your marriage; he is able to see the wood for the trees.
+…he isn’t involved in your marriage in the same way you are; he is able to see the wood for the trees.

 Dean avoids taking on the role of a “marriage expert”; because experts judge, prescribe and “tell”.

 Dean’s therapeutic approach is to encourage curiosity (employing use of effective therapeutic frameworks) because curiosity can bring new knowledge.
 Knowledge brings the marriage the power to make new decisions (again).

 When your marriage is struggling to exist and you’d like to bring back the happier, calmer times, Dean Richardson is the marriage counsellor for you.